jpstrommen95/djangoAddress/README.md

 Assumptions:
 I assumed that django projects always trigger html requests through html forms, because that's how the official tutorial did it.
+I also assumed that user stories and features of convenience were more valuable than visual styling.

 Next steps:
 See stretchGoals.txt for a list of things I would do if I continued investing in this project